LOLE81/LOLE81/README.md

     <div>
       <img width="10%" height = "10%" src="./Captures/RocketPlay.jpeg"/>
     </div>
     Work in progress...
-An app we are working in with my Henry's teammates as a final project.
+An app we are working on with my Henry's teammates as a final project.
   </div>

 </div>